OFUNAM

 The Orquesta Filarmónica de la UNAM (National Autonomous University of Mexico's Philharmonic Orchestra, also known as OFUNAM) was founded in 1936 and is the oldest symphonic group in Mexico City.
-It is based at Sala Nezahuacóyotl at the University City of the National Autonomous University of Mexico, in Mexico City.
+It is based at Sala Nezahuacóyotl at the University City of the National Autonomous University of Mexico.
 It was the first orchestra in Mexico to present annual concert seasons.
 It has become a tradition that the orchestra presents an annual program of Mexican symphonic music.

 Some consider OFUNAM to have been created in 1929 when, soon after the UNAM gained its autonomy, a group of students and professors formed an orchestra at the Faculty of Music.
 However, it was officially founded in 1936, with official approval granted by Lázaro Cárdenas's government.
 It was originally called Orquesta Sinfónica de la Universidad (University Symphony Orchestra) and was conducted by José F. Vásquez and José Rocabruna.
 The orchestra was based at Anfiteatro Simón Bolívar.